How to Write a Journal

 Are you dealing with Obsessive Thinking?

 Obsessive thinking is a common symptom of an anxiety disorder.
 Most commonly associated with Obsessive Compulsive Disorder, thoughts are persistent and usually based around something that is objectionable by the sufferer.
 It is not uncommon for people to suffer with obsessive thoughts only without the compulsions - also known as intrusive thoughts, scary obsessive thoughts, and unwanted repetitive thoughts.
-Although you can do the Positive Thought Replacement worksheet for these types of thoughts, it is also recommended that you also practice the recommended actions listed on the Obsessive Thinking page.
+Although you can do the Positive Thought Replacement worksheet for these types of thoughts, it is also recommended that you also practice the recommended actions listed on the How to Stop Obsessive Thoughts page.

 What about Negative Emotions?